michamos/RPP-online-hep-info/content.md

 ## Mobile Apps

 * **arXiv browser:**
-    Android app for browsing and searching arXiv.org, and for reading, saving and sharing articles.<https://play.google.com/store/apps/details?id=com.commonsware.android.arXiv>
+    Android app for browsing and searching arXiv.org, and for reading, saving and sharing articles.<https://play.google.com/store/apps/details?id=com.gbeatty.arxiv>

 * **aNarXiv:**
     arXiv viewer. <http://github.com/nephoapp/anarxiv>

 * **Collider:**
-    This mobile app allows to see data from the ATLAS experiment at the LHC. <http://collider.physics.ox.ac.uk/>
+    This mobile app allows users to see data from the ATLAS experiment at the LHC. <http://collider.physics.ox.ac.uk/>

 * **LHSee:**
-    This smartphone app allows to see collisions from the Large Hadron Collider. <http://www2.physics.ox.ac.uk/about-us/outreach/public/lhsee>
+    This smartphone app allows users to see collisions from the Large Hadron Collider. <http://www2.physics.ox.ac.uk/about-us/outreach/public/lhsee>

 * **The Particles:**
     App for Apple iPad, Windows 8 and Microsoft Surface.
-Allows to browse a wealth of real "event" images and videos, read popular "biographies" of each of the particles and explore the A-Z of particle physics with its details and definitions of key concepts, laboratories and physicists.
+Allows users to browse a wealth of real "event" images and videos, read popular "biographies" of each of the particles and explore the A-Z of particle physics with its details and definitions of key concepts, laboratories and physicists.
 Developed by Science Photo Library in partnership with Prof. Frank Close. <http://www.sciencephoto.com/apps/particles.html>

 # Data repositories
+Data is increasingly deposited in general-purpose repositories like Zenodo (https://zenodo.org/), figshare (https://figshare.com/) or the Open Science Framework (https://osf.io/), but here are a few specific repositories focused on physics.

 ## Particle Physics